I have been a loyal customer of Nando’s peri-peri chicken and always want to create a homemade version of Nando’s chicken recipe.

 2. How to prepare the homemade peri-peri sauce

 - Remove the stems and seeds of the large red chilies and bird’s eye chilies.
 You may consider wearing a glove to avoid the burning feeling.
-You can also rub your hands with some oil before handling the chili if you do not want to use the glove.
+You can also rub your hands with oil before handling the chili if you do not want to use the glove.

 - Cut the chilies into one to two cm sections.